wajra/bsb-shift-drivers/README.md

 Languages: R (Version 4.1+) and Python (Version 2.7+)

-Computer environments: The R code was natively run on an Apple Macbook computer runnig MacOS Catalina 10.15.
+Computer environments: The R code was natively run on an Apple Macbook computer running MacOS Catalina 10.15.
 The Python code was run on **Poseidon**; a Linux server computer housed at the Department of Environmental Sciences ([Link](https://envsci.rutgers.edu/)).
 Please contact the technical personnel (help@envsci.rutgers.edu) in that department to gain access to or assistance regarding this server.
 Please note that running the Python code requires a large number of daily ROMS hindcast files that are of significant size (0.7 GB/file).
 It's not feasible to store these files on a service such as GitHub.